How VOCs could be destroying your health, while you sleep

 More serious consequences that occur from long-term exposure to certain VOCs – such as radon, benzene, and formaldehyde – may include asthma, seizures, personality changes, hyperactivity, learning difficulties, neurological dysfunction, and even cancer.

-Keep in mind that these effects can impact adults, children, infants, and even unborn children, as found in a large 2011 study involving over 1,500 pregnant women.
-The researchers from the Korean Ministry of Environment found that a higher exposure to VOCs was strongly associated with ‘small for gestational age babies,’ a phenomenon associated with problems like breathing difficulties, decreased oxygen, low blood sugar, and impaired body temperature regulation.
+Keep in mind that these effects can impact adults, children, infants, and even unborn children, as found in a large study involving over 1,500 pregnant women.
+The researchers from the Korean Ministry of Environment found that higher exposure to VOCs was strongly associated with ‘small for gestational age babies,’ a phenomenon associated with problems like breathing difficulties, decreased oxygen, low blood sugar, and impaired body temperature regulation.

 The higher inhalation of VOCs during sleep is believed to occur because people tend to have 1) increased body temperature, 2) close proximity to the compounds, and 3) poorly ventilated bedrooms.